devnich/python-programming/README.md

     # Create an array of random numbers
     rand = np.random.rand(3, 4)
     print(rand)
+    ```

+2. Arrays are indexed like lists

+    ``` python
     print(rand[0,0])
     ```

-2. Arrays are fast but inflexible - the entire array must be of a
+3. Arrays are fast but inflexible - the entire array must be of a
     single type.

 # A very brief introduction to Pandas